joshpennington/sql-server-vagrant/README.md

 Lets you try out SQL Server for Linux (Ubuntu 16.04) the easiest way possible.

-Just `vagrant up` to get started.
-Once running, SSH into the VM and type:
+Just navigate to the repository's cloned directory and type `vagrant up` to get started.

-sudo /opt/mssql/bin/sqlservr-setup
+Once you are up and running you have to ssh into the VM and run the setup for SQL Server.
+This is accomplished by typing `vagrant ssh` and then `sudo /opt/mssql/bin/sqlservr-setup`

-To verify if the service is running type:
+You will then be asked to accept the EULA, assign the password for the sa user, if you want to start SQL Server and then finally if you want it to start automatically.

-systemctl status mssql-server
+Once this is done, you can verify SQL Server is running by typing `systemctl status mssql-server`

-Unfortunately there is not a way to automatically setup SQL Server so you have to enter the commands up top.
+After that just connect to it on localhost like you would any other SQL Server instance.